 (ii) Major Generating Stations.
 In New South Wales, the generation of electricity has followed the general world trend towards large centralized power stations supplying large areas through inter-connected transmission networks.
-The greater part of the coal-fired generating plant is now concentrated within the bounds of the major coal-fields, where the big industrial centres and most of the population are also located.
+The greater part of the coalfired generating plant is now concentrated within the bounds of the industrial centres of Sydney, Newcastle and Wollongong, where most of the population is also located.

-As at 1st July, 1955, the major power stations within the main inter-connected system and their installed capacities were as follows :-Steam-Bunnerong" A" and " B" (Sydney), 362,000 kW; Pyrmont "A" and " B" (Sydney), 182,000 kW; White Bay (Sydney), 118,000 kW; Ultimo (Sydney), 80,000 kW; Balmain (Sydney), 97,000 kW; Port Kembla, 64,500 kW; Zarra-street (Newcastle), 72,000 kW; Tallawarra (Lake Illawarra near Wollongong), 60,000 kW; Maitland, 20,000 kW; Penrith, 20,000 kW; Lithgow, 22,000 kW.
-Hydro-Burrinjuck (near Yass), 20,000 kW.
-There were also various other steam, hydro and internal combustion stations aggregating 66,650 kW.
-The total installed capacity of the main inter-connected system was 1,183,150 kW.
+As at 30th June, 1958, the major power stations of the State system of the Electricity Commission of New South Wales and their installed capacities were as follows:-Steam- Bunnerong "A" and "B" (Sydney), 375,000 kW; Pyrmont "A" and "B" (Sydney), 220,000 kW; White Bay (Sydney), 147,000 kW; Ultimo (Sydney), 80,000 kW; Balmain (Sydney), 107,000 kW; Port Kembla, 60,500 kW; Zarra Street (Newcastle), 65,000 kW; Tallawarra (Lake Illawarra), 120,000 kW; Wangi (Lake Macquarie), 150,000 kW; Wallerawang (near Lithgow), 60,000 kW; Lithgow, 27,000 kW; Maitland, 20,000 kW; Penrith, 20,000 kW; Burrinjuck (near Yass), 20,000 kW.
+There were also various other steam, hydro and internal combustion stations aggregating 49,070 kW.
+The total installed capacity of the Electricity Commission's system was 1,617,570 kW.

-It will be seen, therefore, that the greater part of the State's generating plant is concentrated within a hundred mile radius of Sydney-that is, at Sydney itself (five stations), Port Kembla, Newcastle, Maitland, Penrith and Lithgow.
-The largest single station outside this area is located at Tamworth.
+It will be seen, therefore, that the greater part of the Commission's generating plant is concentrated within a hundred mile radius of Sydney-the largest stations outside this area being located at Hume, capacity 50,000 kW and at Tamworth, capacity 27,000 kW.

 (iii) Interconnected Network.
-Over 90 per cent. of electricity consumers in New South Wales are now supplied through the main inter-connected systems.
-In this network, transmission lines operating mainly at 132,000, 66,000 or 33,000 volts interconnect the various power stations and distribute power to load centres throughout most of the south-eastern portion of the State and the north coast region.
-At 30th June, 1955, there were 660 circuit miles of 132 kV and about 1,500 circuit miles of 66 kV transmission lines in service in the interconnected system.
-The total installed capacity of the interconnected systems, which includes an aggregated capacity of 54,593 kW for various stations, including the Northern Rivers and Bega Valley County Districts linked with the main system, was 1,237,743 kW (as at 1st July, 1955).
+Over 96 per cent. of electricity consumers in New South Wales are now supplied through the Electricity Commission's system.
+In this network, transmission lines operating mainly at 132 kV, 66 kV or 33 kV interconnect the various power stations and distribute power to load centres throughout most of the south-eastern portion of the State and the north coast region.
+At 30th June, 1958, there were in service 1,113 circuit miles of 132 kV lines (including 193 built for future 330 kV operation) and about 1,809 circuit miles of 66 kV lines.
+Interconnected with the Electricity Commission's system is an aggregate capacity of 70,425 kW for various stations, including the Northern Rivers, New England, Bega Valley and North-West County Councils and the Muswellbrook Coal Company making a total of 1,687,995 kW.
+In addition the whole of the output of the Guthega Power Station of the Snowy Mountains Hydro-electric Authority is fed into the Electricity Commission's system.

 (iv) Separate Systems and Total State Installed Capacity.
-There are a number of separate systems and isolated plants which have not yet been interconnected with the main network and which at 1st July, 1955. had an aggregate installed capacity of 67,634 kW.
-The most notable are the Tamworth and Muswellbrook Coal Company systems.
-The Tamworth system (23,000 kW), now taken over by the Commission, supplies power to an extensive district in the north of the State through 66,000 volt and 33,000 volt transmission lines.
-Both the Tamworth and Muswellbrook systems are to be interconnected with the main system within the next five years.
+There are a number of separate systems and isolated plants which have not yet been interconnected with the main network and which at 30th June, 1958, had an aggregate installed capacity of 44,936 kW.
 Some councils along the Victorian border receive bulk supplies from Victorian authorities.